yourcomputer-com/MassageGunRack/content/variations.md

 MGRack supports a wide range of massage gun models, including:
 - **Standard vertical massage guns** with cylindrical handles.
 - **Horizontal grip massage guns**, which can be mounted accordingly.
-- **Popular brands** like Theragun, Hypervolt, and other similar models.
+- **Popular brands** like Sharper Image, Theragun, Hypervolt, and other similar models.

 ## Future Upgrades
 We are actively working on new accessories, including: